iron-io/docs/worker/languages/ruby/index.md

 ### Queue up Tasks for your Worker

 Now you can queue up as many tasks as you want, whenever you want, from whatever language you want.
-You will want to look at the docs for the client library for your language for how to queue (create a task).
+You will want to look at the docs for the client library for your language for how to queue or create a task.
 The following is an example in ruby, save the following into a file called `queue.rb`:

-bump

 {% highlight ruby %}
 require 'iron_worker_ng'